As an affiliate, we earn from qualifying purchases made on our website.

 The reason I say “if you’re a better golfer” is that more spin equals more money.
 Average golfers won’t be able to spin their wedges with any type of ball.
 That’s why you’re better off spending less money.

 That being said, better players need to up their gear if they really want to improve.
-A 3 or 4 piece golf ball is probably best.
+A 3 or 4 layer ball is probably best.
 Here are some of the balls that produce the most spin around the green:

 - Titleist Pro V1x